Crafting innovative and eye-catching interfaces for a digital world

 I have worked in different industries, like technology, agency, telecom, internet, finance, travel, electronics, and education.
 It helps me have a broader vision of various aspects of the same problem.
 I also worked abroad and had colleagues from around the world, helping me understand different points of view.

-Additionally, I’ve worked directly with different markets like Argentina, Brazil, Czechia, Chile, France, India, Spain, Ukraine, and the United States, and I know how to treat different cultures.
+I’ve worked directly with different markets like Argentina, Brazil, Czechia, Chile, France, India, Spain, Ukraine, and the United States, and I know how to treat different cultures.
+I also worked with people from different parts of the world and had contact with many different cultures.
 Currently, I work with a product that is used worldwide by big companies.

 It does not mean bowing down to anything but dealing with and learning from it, growing stronger.